PRIMATES &

 Vertigo is caused by the growth of a horizontal fold that goes all around your head.

-The part of this fold that causes the problem is in the back of the head.
+It passes in the middle of your nose, but the part of this fold that causes the biggest problem is in the back of the head.

-Deep and large folds form at the body's main member junctions and at the waist.
+Your movements cause the formation of deep and large folds at the body's main member junctions and at the waist.

-When the folds at an articulation cut too profoundly into the nerves beneath them, their grip can stop nervous transmission from reaching entire members.
+When the cutaneous folds at an articulation cut too profoundly into the nerves beneath them, their grip can block the nervous transmission from entire members.

-Folds in the skin around the shoulders, the hips, the waist and all the other smaller joints on your body can bend and entwine the neurons and provoke a gradual loss of perception.
+Folds in the skin around the shoulders, the hips, the waist, and all the other smaller joints on your body, can bend and entwine the nerves that pass under the skin and provoke a gradual loss of perception.

 Symptoms may start a slight insensibility in the extremities, but the affected area will grow.

-The folds responsible for this situation were caused by a repeated physical activity or position.
+The folds responsible for this situation were caused by a repeated physical movement or position.

 The people suffering from this condition will often have to stop doing those actions.